dabeaz/curio/docs/index.rst

 encapsulates a generator.
 No threads are used.
 As such, you're really only limited by the memory of your machine--potentially you could have hundreds of thousands of tasks.
-The I/O functionality in curio is implemented using the built-in ``selectors`` module.
+The I/O functionality in curio is implemented using the built-in :mod:`selectors <python:selectors>` module.
 Thus, the number of open sockets allowed is subject to the limits of that library combined with any limits imposed by the operating system.